heft-lang/hefty-equations/writeup/jfp/response/JFP-RESPONSE-18-AUG-2025.md

 positions our contribution as providing a semantics of simultaneous unfolding (which we refer to as "overloading" in the introduction, for lack of a better term).
-Simultaneous unfolding, implemented as elaborations from higher-order to first-order effect trees supports composing effect theories on a par with, and in a similar tradition as, algebraic effects and handlers (S5).
+Simultaneous unfolding, implemented as elaborations from higher-order to first-order effect trees, supports composing effect theories on a par with, and in a similar tradition as, algebraic effects and handlers (S5).

 As we elaborate in related work, we believe that most of the definitions shown in the paper could be supported using other models of simultaneous unfolding.
-To some extent, choosing a mechanism for simulteneous unfolding is an implementation detail, and orthogonal to the contribution of showing that such approach support composition of syntax, semantics, and proofs, as it affects mostly programming ergonomics.
+To some extent, choosing a mechanism for simulteneous unfolding is an implementation detail affecting mostly programming ergonomics, and orthogonal to the contribution of showing that such approaches support composition of syntax, semantics, and proofs.
 We opt for an initial encoding because it follows the tradition of implementing (e.g., in Haskell) and mechanizing (e.g., in Agda, Coq, and Idris) algebraic effects and handlers using initial encodings, and because initial encodings support inductive reasoning